Skip to content

 3. For replace(), ensure the key exists before replacing

-Problem: Changes in settings page don’t persist.
+Problem: Changes in the settings modal don’t persist.

 Solutions: